momozahara/web-bookmarks-cli/README.md

 # WEB-BOOKMARKs-CLI
-Open website by name that you picked using cli.
+Open website by name that you choose using cli.

 ## Installation
 ### Remote